storpool/pve-storpool/docs/data.md

 - `pve-vm`: integer: the ID of the Proxmox VE virtual machine that this object belongs to
 - `pve-base`: boolean: is this a base image, e.g. a disk belonging to a VM template as opposed to one belonging to an actual VM
+- `pve-comment`: string: an optional comment describing e.g. an ISO image or a cloud root disk image.
+  For the moment this string may not contain whitespace or dashes.